Skip to main content

 The Pabst Steinmetz Foundation Arts & Wellness Innovation Awards build sustainable models for arts and wellness innovation across the Central Florida community and UCF campus.
 The two awards of $25,000 each are given annually to projects that are focused on interdisciplinary collaboration and sustainable, evidence-based community initiatives.

 Amplifying the power of knowledge and discovery, the University of Central Florida unleashes the potential of our students, faculty, staff, and community.
-As a next-generation public research institute, we are an inclusive community of thinkers, doers, creators, innovators, healers, and leaders striving to shape the future and solve the world’s most challenging problems.
+As a next-generation public research institute, we are an inclusive community of thinkers, doers, creators, innovators, healers, and leaders who collaboratively discover and explore ideas to shape the future and solve the world’s most challenging problems.

 Award Criteria